 Children are welcome in our services.
 Shabbat school is available

-for ages 5-12 except for the first Shabbat of each month,
+for ages 5-12 except for the last Shabbat of each month,

 a cry room for nursing mothers and children 2 years old and under.

 Children over bar and bat mitzvah age stay in the service with the adults.

 Praise, Worship and Warfare.

 Dance workshops will be available from time to time.